JKS1063/Pallet_ZohoAssignment/README.md

   * **Create Lead:** This automation class designed to create a new lead in a CRM application using Playwright for browser automation and TestNG for test management.
      * **Key Features:**
-         * **Data Provider:** The getCreateLeadData method is a @DataProvider supplies test data for creating a lead.
+         * **Data Provider:** The getCreateLeadData @DataProvider supplies test data for creating a lead.
 It retruns a two-dimensional array containing lead details such as Company name, Contact information etc.,
          * **Data Handling:** The createLeadData HashMap reads data from Excel sheet called "create_lead".
          * **Lead Creation:** The leadCreate method automates the process the filling out the lead creation form.
 It includes error handling to catch and log exceptions.
          * **Validation:** The createLeadValidations method checks if the lead was created successfully by asserting the visibilty of specific elements.